collective/collective.rooter/README.rst

 This package adds a patch to Plone to ensure that call catalog queries are 'rooted' to the current navigation root (as defined by the INavigationRoot interface).
-When installed, all catalog queries will have an implicit 'path' parameter that limits search results to within the current navigation root, unless a 'path' parameter is explicitly provided.
+When installed, all catalog queries will have an implicit ``path`` parameter that limits search results to within the current navigation root, unless a ``path`` or ``UID`` parameter is explicitly provided.
 This avoids "leakage" of search results, portlet listings and the like.
+If a ``UID`` parameter is present, known content can be explicitly searched.

 In this context, the navigation root must be: